benhj/simpleprompt/README.md

 # The Hacky As Fuck<sup>TM</sup> Command Prompt
 A generic posix command prompt.
-Use this when your implementing something in C++ and you need some kind of command-line interface (e.g., an interactive programming language would be an appropriate use-case).
+Use this when you're implementing something in C++ and you need some kind of command-line interface (e.g., an interactive programming language would be an appropriate use-case).